AaronMonash/ECE4078_Lab_2024/Week05-06/README.md

 - press ```i``` to take a picture (for collecting training data, saved under the ```pibot_dataset``` folder, doesn't require a trained YOLO model)
 - press ```p``` to run the trained YOLO object detector (bounding box visualised in bottom left view)
 - press ```n``` to save the robot's current pose estimated by SLAM (appending to "lab_output/image.txt") and the corresponding observation image (as "lab_output/pred_*.png")
-- After running operate.py to gather the set of observations and their matching robot pose and the SLAM map, run TargetPoseEst.py in a new terminal to generate targets.txt (map of objects) from these observations.
+- after running operate.py to gather the set of observations and their matching robot pose and the SLAM map, run TargetPoseEst.py in a new terminal to generate targets.txt (map of objects) from these observations.

 ---
 ## Supporting scripts